 First of all you have to get familiar with the GCP Console, but I guess this is the easiest part.

 Then you can watch this video video or follow along: Go to Compute Engine at the sidebar, VM Instances and than at the top Create Instance.
 After that you can play with the Settings:

 Region: There are different prices for different regions, Iowa is one of the cheapest currently.
 To apply for the always free tier you need to select instead of n1-standard the f1-micro and a region which offers it, to get the running costs free.

 Boot Disk: Click change and select as much GB as you want and Ubuntu 18.04 bionic release.
 Consider that more space does cost more.
 Currently 30GB in selected Regions are free to use.

 Static IP: If you want an IP, that does not change by restarting the VM you may select a static IP.
 You can use one static IP address for free, as long as it is connected to a VM.
 For setup that you need to expand the Management, security, disks, networking, sole tenancy Menu at the very bottom, navigate to networking and then under network interfaces click on the default... button, to expand the network interface.
 There you need to modify the External IP by clicking on create IP address.
 Before selecting reserve:

 Network Tier: Here you may also consider the Network Service Level.
 The incoming traffic ("Upload Traffic") is free, but the outgoing traffic ("Download Traffic") does costs f.e. in the standard tier about 0.085$ per GB.
 If you want the benefits of the google premium tier, you even pay more.
 More about this in the first chapter.
 I recommend using your Start Credit to try several settings to see what works best for you.
-Consider that the traffic speed is of course capped to the maximal speed of the boot disk.

 After that you can click create.